Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 650, in theory, should be much faster than the Radeon HD 6670 (OEM) 1GB overall. (explain)
+Memory BandwidthThe GeForce GTX 650 should in theory be quite a bit faster than the Radeon HD 6670 (OEM) 1GB in general. (explain)

-Texel RateThe GeForce GTX 650 is quite a bit (approximately 76%) faster with regards to AF than the Radeon HD 6670 (OEM) 1GB. (explain)
+Texel RateThe GeForce GTX 650 is much (about 76%) better at texture filtering than the Radeon HD 6670 (OEM) 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison